jamesaoverton/obo-tutorial/docs/processing-data.md

     <http://example.org/ns/A> <http://example.org/ns/B> <http://example.org/ns/C> .

 Notice the subject, predicate, and object, each of which is an IRI.
 The triple ends with a ".".
-This example is a little ugly and repetitive, but we can make it better using a CURIEs and defining a shared prefix:
+This example is a little ugly and repetitive, but we can make it better using CURIEs and defining a shared prefix:

     @prefix ex: <http://example.org/ns/> .
     ex:A ex:B ex:C .